-IFRS 16 introduces a comprehensive model for the identification of lease arrangements and accounting treatments for both lessors and lessees.
+IFRS 16 Leases introduces a comprehensive model for the identification of lease arrangements and accounting treatments for both lessors and lessees.
 IFRS 16 will supersede the current lease guidance, including IAS 17 Leases and the related interpretations when it becomes effective.
+The Company will adopt the standard on January 1, 2019 by using the modified retrospective method.